psychemedia/winter-tales/src/gawain_notes.md

 Gawain calls out: "Is anybody there?
 Someone to honour our agreement?
 It's now, or never; it's a year and a day since we made our pact."

 "Hang on...." came the reply, "you'll get what's coming to you soon enough.
 I just need to finishing sharpening this last little bit...
-Wouldn't want any rouch edges..."
+Wouldn't want any rough edges..."

 Then through the crags he comes, the Green Knight, His axe is in his hand, a handle the size of a staff, and he leaps across a stream.